EFFICIENT, TRANSPARENT AND FAIR DOMESTIC MARKETS (RETAIL AND WHOLESALE) ARE ESSENTIAL TO DELIVERING RESILIENT AND INNOVATIVE AGRICULTURE BUSINESSES.

 Horticulture businesses are heavily reliant on the domestic retail market due to the perishable nature of the product and limited strength of alternative markets.
-Efficient, transparent, and fair domestic wholesale and retail markets are essential to deliver resilient and innovative agricultural businesses and in turn, safe, high quality, and affordable fruit and vegetables for Australian consumers.
+Efficient, transparent, and fair domestic wholesale and retail markets are essential to deliver resilient and innovative agricultural businesses and in turn, safe, high quality and affordable fruit and vegetables for Australian consumers.

 Queensland Fruit & Vegetable Growers advocates for: